Change the search path in the Xcode project with the configuration settings file

 Configurations for search paths

-The search path can be multiple directories, the each directories are separated with spaces.
-If the directory path contains spaces, surround with quote.
+The search path can be multiple directories.
+Each directory is separated with spaces.
+If the directory path contains spaces, surround it with a quote.

-In this article, write the search paths in the SearchPath.xcconfig file.
+In this article, we write the search paths in the SearchPath.xcconfig file.
 For example, write as follows.

 FRAMEWORK_SEARCH_PATHS = /usr/local/share/mydevice-sdk/frameworks $(inherited)